Family: Newlyweds killed in accident minutes after getting married

-Family members say the couple was hit by another car when they were leaving the parking lot of the Justice of the Peace following their nuptials.
+Family members say the couple's car was hit by a truck when they were leaving the parking lot of the Justice of the Peace following their nuptials.

+"My worse nightmare happened right in front of my eyes, Harley's mom, Lashawna Morgan said.
+"If you have kids, go home and hug them, because I don't have my kid, I don't have the one thing in my life that made me happy."

-"The two of them had so many dreams, and all they wanted was to have their family surrounding them," a family member told 12News.
+"The only thing they wanted was to get married and start their life," Morgan's mother LaShawna told 12News.
+"The two of them had so many dreams, and they wanted their family surrounding them."

 Family described the couple as high school sweethearts who have been dating on and off since the 8th grade.
 The two decided to get married Friday.